cersonsky-lab/website/join.md

 layout: default
 ---

-**The Cersonsky Lab is often recruiting post-doctoral, graduate, and undergraduate researchers to join our team!**
+**The Cersonsky Lab is often recruiting post-doctoral, graduate, and undergraduate researchers to join our team.**

 We look for candidates that are enthusiastic, motivated, creative and independent, with an attitude for critical thinking.
 We consider diverse scientific backgrounds at the doctoral level, while hiring at the post-doctoral level tends to be more focused.